amss-stat/estimating-sample-mean-standard-deviation/README.md

-# Estimating Sample Mean and Standard Deviation from Some Quartiles
+# Estimating Sample Mean and SD from Some Quartiles

 ## Overview